 From a productivity/ease of installation view from an installer’s perspective, we are noticing the following trends and insights:

 New product introductions/innovation that allow for simpler, quicker, more efficient and consistent installations, which can help tile installers who may not have any electrical experience feel more comfortable with more parts of the installation.
 It can also help shorten the learning curve for new installers, as well as minimize potential issues once the installation is completed.

 Customers are requesting that their floor heating system be integrated into the smart-home eco-system, for efficiency and familiarity, all tied to ease of use.
 We continue to look for ways to seamlessly integrate our installation systems into the daily routine of life to create a better customer experience.

-Marketing Manager – North America
+Marketing Department – North America

 Due to load-bearing weight and structural subfloor movement, floor finishes can get damaged and tiles are especially prone to cracking.
 Electric underfloor heating membranes that incorporate an uncoupling design results in significant protection for tiled flooring by creating a new layer between the subfloor and the floor finish.

 ARDEX calls ARDEX FLEXBONE® HEAT the most comprehensive, single-source, in-floor radiant heat system.
 It combines precision German engineering with a unique design, delivering customizable heat faster and more efficiently than any other electric in-floor heating system available, according to the company.
 FLEXBONE HEAT is a complete system solution, including a 3-in-1 membrane for heating, uncoupling and waterproofing, cables, and three thermostat options.
 It is ideal for all types of tile, stone and other manufacturer-approved floor coverings, with a complete system warranty. ardexamericas.com/flexbone-heat